 This command defines a DiffServ class of type match-all.
 When used without any match condition, this command enters the class-map mode.
-The <class-map-name> parameter is a case-sensitive alphanumeric string from 1 to 31 characters uniquely identifying an existing DiffServ class.
+The <class-map-name> is a case-sensitive alphanumeric string from 1 to 31 characters uniquely identifying an existing DiffServ class.

-Note: The class-map-name default is reserved and must not be used.
+Note: The class-map-name "default" is reserved and you must not use it.